cesargomezs/cesargomezs/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🔭 Open to new opportunities for progress
+🔭 Open to new opportunities for progress.

 🌱 I love this profession.
 Sometimes you don't sleep well, getting up early, being a dad isn't easy, and neither is being a developer, but perseverance and the desire to learn something new motivates you.
 Being able to help create solutions for people is satisfying, you have to leave your mark.